jaquelinegondim/Basic-Exercises-in-Python/README.md

  Understanding basic algorithms by solving exercises in Python.

+ The course [Introduction to Algorithms](https://www.cursoemvideo.com/course/curso-de-algoritmo/) offered by Brazilian teacher Gustavo Guanabara has a [list](https://www.cursoemvideo.com/wp-content/uploads/2019/08/exercicios-algoritmos.pdf ) with 100 exercises to practice conditional statements, loops, functions, and other basic structures.
+Besides that, at the end of each class, there are assignments to be solved as well.
+My answers for the list are [here](https://github.com/jaquelinegondim/Basic-Exercises-in-Python/tree/main/100-Exercises-Guanabara), and I am currently working on the assignments.

- The website [Pratice Python](https://www.practicepython.org/) offers 36 problems to teach the basic syntax of the Python language.
+ In addition, the website [Pratice Python](https://www.practicepython.org/) offers 36 problems to teach the basic syntax of the Python language.

  The following list shows which exercises I already solved: